cbeck4-maryville/JenkinsAssignment/README.md

 1. This is for a test.
 Github -> Jenkins -> Nexus 2. wish me luck!
 3. Third tiems the charm!

 Just another test

+This is for another test in which jenkins has been updated to not only build, but also run the exe and save the output as a text file in the same directory.